June 2nd, 2011

 Thou Shall Kick Thy Opponents Ass With Professionalism and Courtesy

-As a trial lawyer representing injured people I must file cases more often then not to get fairness.
+As a trial lawyer representing injured people I must file cases more often than not to get fairness.
 In today’s economic climate many insurance companies are giving low ball settlement offers which a weak lawyer who cannot try a case will convince his client to accept or a client in economic hard times will take.
 Since I have an obligation to get fairness for my client I proceed to trial rather then take the low ball offer.

 This means I regularly work against lawyers for the insurance companies.
 I play hard, I play fair, and I play to the end.
 Although I play to win, I treat my opponent with respect and decency.
 This means I have meaningful conversations with the other lawyer.
 I listen to the other lawyer.
 I cooperate with scheduling with the other lawyer.
 And when I do well I never act like I beat the other lawyer.